hexagontk/hexagon/core/README.md

 processed.

 When a handler's predicate returns true, its callback will be called.
 That block will process the event, and return a modified copy.
+Subsequent handler's will be evaluated only if the current handler calls the next one.
+There are types of handlers like 'After' y 'Before' that call 'next' as part as their operation.

 The event is passed to handlers' callbacks wrapped in a 'context'.